Updated: April 4, 2023

 3-minute read time

-Phishing is an online scam where criminals send emails masquerading as a legitimate entity.
+Phishing is an online scam where criminals send emails masquerading as legitimate entities.
 They attempt to acquire sensitive information such as usernames, passwords, and credit card details.
 If they are successful, it puts businesses at risk of a data breach.

-There are many different phishing techniques used by cybercriminals to obtain sensitive information.
-A common technique is an email that includes a link that appears to take you to a legitimate company’s website to fill in your information.
-However, the website is a malicious fake and the cybercriminal gains access to all the data you provide.
+Cybercriminals use many different phishing techniques to obtain sensitive information.
+A common technique is an email with a link that seems to take you to a legitimate company’s website to fill in your information.
+However, the website is a malicious fake, and the cybercriminal gains access to all the data you provide.

-Follow these tips to avoid being a victim of a phishing scam and keep sensitive information out of the hands of cybercriminals.
+Follow these tips to avoid being a phishing scam victim and keep sensitive information out of the hands of cybercriminals.

 How to Recognize a Phishing Email